OpenZeppelin/openzeppelin-contracts/docs/access-control.md

 ## Role-Based Access Control

 While the simplicity of _ownership_ can be useful for simple systems or quick prototyping, different levels of authorization are often needed.
-An account may be able to ban users from a system, but not create new tokens, etc. _Role-Based Access Control (RBAC)_ offers flexibility in this regard.
+An account may be able to ban users from a system, but not create new tokens. _Role-Based Access Control (RBAC)_ offers flexibility in this regard.

 In essence, we will be defining multiple _roles_, each with their own specific permissions (so instead of _roles_onlyOwner_ you can implement _onlyAdminRole_, _onlyModeratorRole_, etc.) and rules for how accounts can be assignned the role, transfer it, and more.